sigmarkarl/cgor/README.md

 ## Introduction

-Read and write files in .gorz format (https://github.com:gorpipe/gor.git).
+Read and write files in .gorz format (see. https://github.com/gorpipe/gor.git).
 Support for reading column compressed .gorz is preliminary.
 No support for writing column compressed .gorz.